Basics of the SMT Reflow Soldering Temperature PlateDec 31, 2018 8:00:00 PM

 Temperature point selection

 To measure the temperature curve, you only need to find the highest and lowest points of the temperature on the board.
 As long as the PWI of the highest and lowest points are less than 100%, the temperature of all the solder joints will be included in the specification.
-This isn't 100%, but the point is the get the representative points in the curve.
-The point temperature is the highest or lowest, so you should select a representative point from as many components (pads) as possible on the board.
+This isn't 100%, but the point is to get the representative points in the curve.
+The point temperature is either the highest or lowest, so you should select a representative point from as many components (pads) as possible on the board.

-- The trailing edge of the leading edge vs. the dense area of the component vs. the rare area of the component needs to set the temperature measuring point.
+- The trailing edge of the leading edge vs. the dense area of the component vs. the rare area of the component to set the temperature measuring point.